 Groundwater: Merseyside has groundwater protection zones, within which contamination could affect the quality of water abstracted for drinking.
-These areas are monitored by the Environment Agency (EA) and in conjunction with their Groundwater Protection Policy have set up pollution prevention measures in areas which are at higher risk and monitor the activities of potential polluters nearby.
-Large areas to the south and west of Liverpool fall within these zones.
+These areas are monitored by the Environment agency and in conjunction with their Groundwater Protection Policy have set up pollution prevention measures in areas which are at higher risk and monitor the activities of potential polluters nearby.
+Large areas of the Wirral fall within these zones.